ritzba/pitch-recommender/README.md

 ## Problem Statement

+Develop a machine learning model which can assess pitcher fatigue using live, in-game mechanical measurements such as velocity and release point.
+The strategy chosen for this model is to use this data in light of league averages and the pitcher's own history to predict the pitcher's "pitch number equivalent."

 ##  The Data

 MLB releases its data publicly through an API.
 I have used two Python wrappers (pybaseball for past pitches and MLB-StatsApi for live pitches) to simplify the process of data retrieval.
 The relevant data includes the following (all dtypes are Float64 unless specified otherwise):